Justice statue main image for article on employment law in El Salvador

 This benefit is similarly conferred to employees when they resign, and the employer is obliged to provide the payment within 15 days of the employee’s final day of employment.

-Departing employees under both circumstances are also entitled to receive a proportion of their statutory end of year bonus and payment for outstanding vacations based on the amount of the corresponding year they have worked.
+Departing employees under both circumstances are also entitled to receive a proportion of their statutory end-of-year bonus and payment for outstanding vacations based on the amount of the corresponding year they have worked.

 Note that under employment law in El Salvador, most employees are not required to give a notice period when they resign, however, they must provide notification of their resignation in written form.